khadijaalmasry/Task-MGMT-System/README.md

 }
 ```

-  -- make sure the backend terminal is running if you want to use the Apollo sandbox
+  -- make sure the backend terminal is running if you want to use the Apollo sandbox.